hmakelin/gisnav/docs/pages/developer_guide/offboard/docker_compose.rst

 To deploy the mock :term:`GPS` demonstration introduced on the :ref:`Get Started` page locally, ensure your development system satisfies all the :ref:`prerequisites
-<Prerequisites>` and then follow the below steps to create, deploy, and shutdown
+<Prerequisites>` and then follow the below steps to create, start, and shutdown
-the required services.
+the required containers.

 .. code-block:: bash